Gideon Gono

-Gideon Gono (born 29 November 1959) is a former Governor of the Reserve Bank of Zimbabwe, serving from 2003 to 2013, and is the former CEO of the CBZ Bank Limited.
+Gideon Gono (born 29 November 1959) is a former governor of the Reserve Bank of Zimbabwe, serving from 2003 to 2013, and is the former CEO of the CBZ Bank Limited.

 Gono became known internationally due to his connection to the hyperinflation in Zimbabwe.

 Earlier career and education

 Gideon Gono went to Daramombe High School in Chivhu, an Anglican Mission school.
 He started his career as a tea boy at National Breweries in Que Que in 1977.
 He put himself through correspondence courses from O-Level through A-Level and moved on to the Zimbabwe Fertiliser Company as a bookkeeper.
-After working at Van Leer Packaging as an accountant, he was appointed finance manager at the Zimbabwe Development Bank (ZDB) in 1987 rising to the post of general manager.
+After working at Van Leer Packaging as an accountant, he was appointed as finance manager at the Zimbabwe Development Bank (ZDB) in 1987, rising to the post of general manager.

 In 1995, Gono was appointed managing director of the Bank of Credit and Commerce of Zimbabwe (BCCZ).
 Under his direction BCCZ became the largest and most successful bank in Zimbabwe, The Commercial Bank of Zimbabwe, or as he coined it, 'Jewel Bank'.
 He was subsequently appointed as governor of the Reserve Bank of Zimbabwe.

 He obtained a master's degree in Business Administration at the University of Zimbabwe and went on to lecture there and head the university council.
 He was awarded an honorary degree at the same institution.
 He then went on to earn another PhD in Strategic Management in 2007 from Atlantic International University.
-Atlantic International University has been characterized as a degree mill, and its degrees have been widely dismissed as "fake."
+However, Atlantic International University has been characterized as a degree mill, and its degrees had been widely dismissed as "fake."